-6.2 Health and safety objectives and planning to achieve them
+6.2 Health and safety objectives and planning

 Senior Management will establish objectives on an annual basis following the Management Review. (see section 9).
 The objectives will be clearly and simply defined and prioritized.
 Suitable, specific and transparent performance indicators will be chosen to measure if objectives have been or are being achieved.